 A

-s Kardaras (2016) stated in his book, Glow Kids, that in order to fully understand addiction, we need to understand the brain’s reward system and the impact of dopamine on that reward pathway.
+s Kardaras (2016) stated in his book, Glow Kids, in order to fully understand addiction, we need to understand the brain’s reward system and the impact of dopamine on that reward pathway.

-Specifically, how much dopamine is activated by a substance or behavior is correlated directly with the addictive potential of that substance or behavior.
-Dopamine, as many of us know, is the “feel-good” neurotransmitter that is the most critical and important part of the addiction process.
+Specifically, how much a substance or behavior activates dopamine is correlated directly with the addictive potential of that substance or behavior.
+Dopamine, as many of us know, is the “feel-good” neurotransmitter that is the most critical part of the addiction process.
 Dopamine was discovered in 1958 by Arvid Carlsson and Niles-Ake Hillarp at the National Heart Institute of Sweden.
-As also noted by psychologist Dr. Susan Weinschenk (2009) dopamine is created in various parts of the brain and is critical in several brain functions to include:
+As also noted by psychologist Dr. Susan Weinschenk (2009), dopamine is created in various parts of the brain and is critical in several brain functions to include:

 Thinking